LoopKit/loopdocs/docs/version/development.md

 ### Status for Pod Keep Alive Support

-For those using iPhone 16 or 17e with Atlas DASH Pods, the keep alive support is available in the released code, `main`, v3.14.0 or in the development code, `dev`, v3.14.2.
+For those using iPhone 16 or 17e with Atlas DASH Pods, the keep alive support is available in the released code, `main`, v3.14.0 or later.

 - - -

 ### Status for Medtrum Support

-Medtrum support was added to the `dev` branch in version 3.14.2.
+Medtrum support was added to the released code, `main`, v3.14.2 or later.

 - - -

 ### Status for Eversense Support

-Eversense support was added to the `dev` branch in version 3.14.2.
+Eversense support was added to the released code, `main`, v3.14.2 or later.

 - - -

 ### Status for Dana Support

-For Dana support, you must build a new feature branch, feat/all-managers.
+For Dana support, you must build a new feature branch, `feat/all-managers`.
 The old feature branches will be deleted without further warning.

 * Build instructions are found here: [How to Build Feature Branches](#how-to-build-feature-branches).
 * See [Feature Branch: feat/all-managers](#feature-branch-featall-managers) for more information about the branch.